-The European Capacity Building Initiative (ecbi) was launched in 2005 to overcome these limitations and obstacles through a number of capacity and trust building activities, subsumed under two complementary integrated Programmes:
+The European Capacity Building Initiative (ecbi) was launched in 2005 to overcome these limitations and obstacles through a number of capacity and trust building activities.
+The Initiative has three main areas of work:

-- a primarily trust-building Oxford Fellowship Programme with an informal (high level) exchange of views and ideas
+- A trust-building Oxford Fellowship Programme to promote an informal (high level) exchange of views and ideas.

-- a Training and Support Programme to enhance negotiating skills
+- A Training & Support Programme to enhance negotiating skills, particularly of new negotiators.

-Since 2005, there have been over 80 events in 20 countries, reaching out to well over 1700 negotiators and policy makers.
-Seventy-five Fellows from 30 developing countries have attended the Fellowships.
-The recently initiated ecbi Finance Circle, open to a broader membership, already includes over 60 members from several countries, ranging from Australia, Barbados and Brazil, to the US, Zambia and Zimbabwe.
+The ecbi Finance Circle, open to a broader membership, includes over 60 members from several countries, ranging from Australia, Barbados and Brazil, to the US, Zambia and Zimbabwe.

-Internal Management.
-The day to day running of the Initiative is managed internally through the two ecbi Lead Partners - who form an Executive Committee:
+The day to day running of the Initiative is managed by an Executive Committee, with the following members:

-- Training and Support Programme: International Institute for Environment and Development (IIED), London, UK.
+- Achala Chandani Abeysinghe, International Institute for Environment and Development, London, UK.

-- Oxford Fellowship Programme: Oxford Climate Policy (OCP), Oxford, UK.
+- Benito Müller, Oxford Climate Policy, Oxford, UK.

-- Publications and Policy Analysis Unit: Oxford Climate Policy (OCP), Oxford, UK.
+- Anju Sharma, Oxford Climate Policy, Oxford, UK.

-External Management.
 Strategic guidance and quality control is provided from outside the ecbi Membership by the participating government Partners.
-Strategic guidance for the content of the Initiative is given by an Advisory Committee, co-chaired by two eminent people, from one of the European and one of developing countries participating in the ecbi.
+Strategic guidance for the content of the Initiative is given by an Advisory Committee, with the following Members: